Boys' love: Criticism

 Some gay and lesbian commentators have criticized how gay identity is portrayed in BL, most notably in the yaoi ronsō or "yaoi debate" of 1992–1997 (see History above).
 A trope of BL that has attracted criticism is male protagonists who do not identify as gay, but are rather simply in love with each other, with Comiket co-founder Yoshihiro Yonezawa once describing BL dōjinshi as akin to "girls playing with dolls".
 This is said to heighten the theme of all-conquering love, but is also condemned as a means of avoiding acknowledgement of homophobia.
 Criticism of the stereotypically feminine behaviour of the uke has also been prominent.

 Much of the criticism of BL originally rendered in the yaoi ronsō has similarly been voiced in the English-language fandom.
 Rachel Thorn has suggested that BL and slash fiction fans are discontented with "the standards of femininity to which they are expected to adhere and a social environment that does not validate or sympathize with that discontent".

+Anti-BL discourse, transphobia, and fictophobia

+Studies on online "anti-BL" discourse have noted that attacks on BL are linked to cisgenderism, humanogenderism, and human-oriented sexualism.
+In other words, attacks on yaoi constitute not only homophobia, but also discrimination against transgender and fictosexual individuals.
+According to Yuu Matsuura, such anti-BL discourses entail discrimination stemming from "the idea of grounding gender and sexuality in flesh-and-blood human bodies".

+For instance, research by Samantha Aburime has identified anti-BL discourse based on trans-exclusionary ideology within English-speaking fan communities.
+Examples include discourse asserting that trans men or transmasculine BL fans are simply "heterosexual women" who are "porn addicts who want to become BL characters by taking hormones and transitioning".
+According to an investigation of South Korean web discourse by Hyojin Kim, the "Leaving BL" discourse in South Korea criticizes BL—coupled with an emphasis on "biological women" originating from feminist movements—as a genre where "women borrow men's bodies," ultimately resulting in the exclusion of women.

+Furthermore, attacks framing BL as "pedophilia" or "fetishizing gay men" also come from pro-LGBT individuals.
+According to Yuu Matsuura, "such accusations effectively 'human-oriented sexualize' two-dimensional sexual creative works, erasing sexualities distinct from human-oriented sexuality.
+Furthermore, like trans-exclusionary discourse, these accusations fall into the mindset of grounding gender and sexuality in a 'biological' body".
+It has also been pointed out that human-oriented sexualist critiques of BL "lead to erasing the existence of BL fans who are asexual/aromantic or aegosexual/aegoromantic".